AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/types/c-data-types/r-generation-attribute.md

 ---
 description: A name-value pair that contains information about an asset generation step.
 See getGenerationInfo.
-seo-description: A name-value pair that contains information about an asset generation step.
-See getGenerationInfo.
-seo-title: GenerationAttribute

 solution: Experience Manager
 title: GenerationAttribute
-uuid: fe387eba-a30d-49d5-9e53-2083f42a5dd0

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Administrator
 ---